hydrologie/xhydro/CONTRIBUTING.rst

 Code of Conduct
 ---------------

-Please note that this project is released with a `Contributor Code of Conduct`_.
+Please note that this project is released with a `Contributor Code of Conduct <https://github.com/hydrologie/xhydro/blob/main/CODE_OF_CONDUCT.rst>`_.
 By participating in this project you agree to abide by its terms.

-.. _`Contributor Code of Conduct`: CODE_OF_CONDUCT.rst